-In this financial climate, it’s timely to review the basics of Debt Recovery.
-Attend this half day practical session and you’ll get insightful tips and traps, be updated on procedures and the Federal Court’s approach to Applications.
+In this financial climate, it’s timely to review the basics of debt recovery.
+Attend this half day practical session and you’ll get insightful tips and traps, be updated on procedures and the Federal Court’s approach to applications.
 Learn the technical issues in dealing with bankruptcy and winding up actions for both creditors and debtors, plus consider potential alternatives to traditional debt recovery.
-Don’t miss this practical guide to debt recovery to ensure the success of your applications.

 - Overview of bankruptcy law and process